chauff/cse1500-web-transcripts/Assignment-3.md

 ### 1.5)

-Once you have completed the CSS of your app, head over to CSE1500's Brightspace, go to *Discussions* and then once more the forum **BOARD GAME APP DESIGNS**. **Find the thread you uploaded your wireframes too.** Add your implemented design screenshots to your Brightspace discussion forum thread. *Does your implementation deviate significantly from your initial design?* If so, write a paragraph comparing the two.
+Once you have completed the CSS of your app, head over to CSE1500's :bulb: Brightspace, go to *Discussions* and then once more the forum **BOARD GAME APP DESIGNS**. **Find the thread you uploaded your wireframes too.** Add your implemented design screenshots to your :bulb: Brightspace discussion forum thread. *Does your implementation deviate significantly from your initial design?* If so, write a paragraph comparing the two.

 *Feel free to browse your colleagues' designs and implementations and comment on them!*